 It is possible for this presentation to look different based on the individual, and, therefore, it is a good idea to seek a professional evaluation if there is any concern that your loved one is exhibiting these signs.

-Some behaviors or changes that could indicate postpartum psychosis include:
+Behaviors that could signs of postpartum psychosis include:

 - Being more talkative or on the phone an excessive amount